 The village of Kinloch Rannoch is situated near the east end of Loch Rannoch and has a square with attractive church and other Victorian stone buildings.
 There is a good small general store with post office, two hotels, a cafe, a gallery and a medical centre

 On the third Saturday in August, the Rannoch Highland Gathering is held in the village of Kinloch Rannoch.
 This is a local highland games with tossing the caber, piping and highland dancing competitions, tug of war, childrens fun races, an amazingly steep hill race, stalls and bbq.
 Fun for all the family.

 There are many other highland games in the other villages and towns in Highland Perthshire.

 Rannoch Smokery - Although no longer produced in Rannoch, the produce of this company which originated here is available at the Country Store in the village.

 Rannoch Station - Take the train from beautiful and remote Rannoch Station on the West Highland Line and visit Fort William, Mallaig or Glasgow.
 The train travels through some of the best scenic areas in the world, starting with the bleak and spectacular Rannoch Moor.
 You buy the tickets on the train as no ticket office at the station.
 See timetable in Getting About.
 Recommended : The Fish Market Restaurant or the Cornerstone Restaurant overlook the harbour at Mallaig if you like delicious fish.

-The lovely Tea room at Rannoch Station is open from March to end October.
+The lovely Tea room at Rannoch Station is open Saturday to Wednesday from March to end October.

 The Jacobite "The World's Greatest Railway Journey" - In summer this steam train runs from Fort William to Mallaig and back from end May until October daily (weather permitting).
 You could catch the early train from Rannoch Station to Fort William but it might be safer to drive to be sure to get there on time.
 Allow about 1 3/4+ hours to drive to Fort William.